cassarreb/sitc-qrable-webapp/README.md

 ## Database setup

-DDL script is provided in config folder under the name sitc.sql.
+DDL script is provided in the `` config `` folder under the name `` sitc.sql ``.
 Please, run this script to generate all the tables you need.

 In the following subsections you will find what data is expected to be present in any one table and any manipulations that the app may perform: